 Peter Wishart read music at Birmingham University, and went on to finish his education in post-war Paris, studying privately with Nadia Boulanger.
 A fluent and versatile artist who wrote with equal success for the stage, concert hall and radio, he combined composition, conducting and accompanying with a distinguished academic career as lecturer at the Birmingham School of Music, and at the Guildhall School of Music, before his appointment in 1977 as Professor at Reading University.

-Stainer & Bell‘s publication contains 12 songs (first pages shown as example):
+Stainer & Bell‘s book of Peter’s songs contains 12 favourites (first pages shown as example):

 Tune for Swans